-Seven Western states sign deal to expand electric-car charging networks
+Arizona joins 7 Western states in deal to expand electric-car charging networks (update)

 CHECK OUT: Dealer brings 'forbidden fruit' used electric cars to Boulder, Colorado

-The Sierra Club released its own statement following the announcement saying, "Coupled with the West's transition to clean energy, electric vehicles offer the promise of 100 percent clean transportation as we move forward.
-The Sierra Club applauds this bipartisan group of Governors for accelerating our transition to a 21st-century clean transportation system."
+A statement released by the Sierra Club at the time of the announcement said, "Coupled with the West's transition to clean energy, electric vehicles offer the promise of 100 percent clean transportation as we move forward.

+"The Sierra Club applauds this bipartisan group of Governors for accelerating our transition to a 21st-century clean transportation system," it continued.

-The project doesn't have an estimated completion date, but Gov. Hickenlooper said he will encourage suppliers to install flexible technology to ensure the charging stations are not obsolete in three to five years.
+The project doesn't specify an estimated completion date, but Governor Hickenlooper said he will encourage suppliers to install flexible technology to ensure the charging stations are not obsolete within five years.

 _______________________________________

-Note: EDITOR'S NOTE: This post was originally published on October 10, 2017.
-It was updated on October 23 to reflect the addition of Arizona to the original seven states in the agreement.